libsdl-org/sdlwiki/SDL3/SDL_BlitSurfaceScaled.md

 Returns 0 on success or a negative error code on failure; call [SDL_GetError](SDL_GetError)() for more information.

+## Thread Safety

+The same destination surface should not be used from two threads at once.
+It is safe to use the same source surface from multiple threads.

 ## Version

 This function is available since SDL 3.0.0.